Buying a car? Know your loan options

 - Auto loans are secured, so rates can be lower than personal loans.

 - With both, credit scores influence loans amounts and rates.

 - Unlike auto loans, personal loans help you own the vehicle outright.

 It’s no secret that auto dealers are looking to make money.
-One of the ways they do that is by offering car buyers attractive financing deals through finance companies affiliated with the auto manufacturers whose cars they are selling.
+One of the ways they do that is by offering car buyers attractive loan deals through finance companies affiliated with the auto manufacturers whose cars they are selling.

 Buyers may get an excellent deal this way as some captive auto-finance companies offer no-interest loans on specific vehicles.
-If you can’t find these bargains — which are most prevalent during summer when that year’s models are being phased out — or you don’t have great credit, or your mind is set on a purchasing a vehicle that doesn’t qualify for zero interest, there are other financing options out there.
+If you can’t find these bargains — which are most prevalent during summer when that year’s models are being phased out — you don’t have great credit, or your mind is set on a purchasing a vehicle that doesn’t qualify for zero interest, there are other financing options out there.

 Personal loans differ from auto and mortgage loans because they are generally unsecured, meaning they don’t involve collateral.

 With auto and mortgage loans, a lender can seize your vehicle or home if you don’t make payments.
 There’s nothing to seize in the case of most personal loans, although a lender can sue you in court to recover what’s owed if you’re in default — and that can result in a judge ordering that your wages be garnished.

 Personal loans differ from credit cards, which normally have variable interest rates.
 Personal loans are a form of installment loan, meaning fixed repayment schedules and, usually, fixed interest rates.
 You’ll receive a lump sum upfront, then pay back the principal plus interest on a monthly basis.
 The terms generally range from two to seven years.

 Getting approved for a personal loan often depends on your credit score.
 Simply put, loan amounts are larger and interest rates are lower as your credit score rises.